CyrilMercier00/TotalWarLauncherLoadOrderImportExport/README.md

 1. Subscribe to the mods.
 2. Wait for all the mods to be downloaded.
-3. Re-order the load order and check the mods you want to play with inside the TotalWar launcher.
+3. Re-order the mods load order and check the mods you want to play with inside the TotalWar launcher.
+4. Press the back button (This will update the load order file).
-4. Export the configuration using this tool.
+5. Export the configuration using this tool.

 ### Import

 1. Subscribe to the same mods as the other user.
 2. Wait for all the mods to be downloaded.
+3. Open the TotalWar launcher
+4. Go to the ModManager page
+5. Press the back button (This will update the load order file).
-3. Click the import button then select the exported .JSON file.
+6. Click the import button then select the exported .JSON file.

 ### Backups